ibm-js/dcordova/README.md

 # dcordova

-This project provides utilities when running Dojo inside a Cordova container for Dojo 1.8 and higher.
+This project provides AMD, promise-based wrapper for Cordova APIs useful for AMD-based and/or Dojo-based applications.

 ## Status